Caecilians: Secretive Underground Dwellers

 Almost 90% of the world’s animal species will lose some habitat to agriculture by 2050

-David Williams, University of Leeds and Michael Clark, University of Oxford Scientists know that biodiversity is declining across much of the world although less universally and dramatically than we feared.
-We also know that things are likely to get worse in the future, with a combination of habitat loss, climate change and overexploitation set toContinue reading “Almost 90% of the world’s animal species will lose some habitat to agriculture by 2050”
+Scientists know that #biodiversity is declining across much of the world although less universally and dramatically than we feared.
+We also know that things are likely to get worse in the future, with a combination of #deforestation, #climatechange and overexploitation set to drive species and habitats ever closer to #extinction.
+Help them every time you shop and be #vegan #BoycottPalmOil #Boycott4Wildlife

 Research: Small room for compromise between oil palm cultivation and primate conservation in Africa

-African forest elephants roam the dense rainforests of West and Central Africa where they subsist largely on a diet of fruit.
+African forest #elephants roam the dense rainforests of West and Central Africa where they subsist largely on a diet of fruit.
 They shape forests by dispersing fruit and seeds, browsing, and creating an extensive trail network.
-John Poulsen, Duke University and Christopher Beirne, University of British Columbia But because it’s difficult to track animals inContinue reading “How forest elephants move depends on water, humans, and also their personality”
+But because it’s difficult to track animals in thick forest, little is known about the movements of the AfricanContinue reading “African Forest Elephants’s Movements Depend on Their Personalities”

 In the Atlantic Forest, the lowland tapir is at risk of extinction

 Lowland tapir populations in the Atlantic Forest in South America are at risk of almost complete disappearance, scientists have estimated.
-Weighing up to 250 kg, the animal can adapt to most habitats in South America—but its populations continue to decline across its range.
-Today, its survival is seriously threatened: it can be found in justContinue reading “In the Atlantic Forest, the lowland tapir is at risk of extinction”
+Weighing up to 250 kg, the animal can adapt to most habitats in South America—but its populations continue to decline across their range.
+Take action for these beautiful irreplaceable animals every time you shop, be #vegan for forests, farmed animals and wild animals and #BoycottPalmOil #Boycott4Wildlife

 Species Extinction: just how bad is it and why should we care?